danbeck/danbeck/_posts/2013-08-18-ubuntu-app-showdown-new-name-ramsamsam-reader-code-on-gitorious.markdown

 categories: Ubuntu App Showdown
 ---

 The RSS Reader app got several suggestions.
 I want to thank everyone.
+The new name of the app is _RamSamSam Reader_ .

-The new name of the RSS Feed Reader will be: "RamSamSam Reader". <a title="Ram Sam Sam" href="http://en.wikipedia.org/wiki/A_Ram_Sam_Sam">Ram Sam Sam</a> is a popular children song originated from marocco.
+<a title="Ram Sam Sam" href="http://en.wikipedia.org/wiki/A_Ram_Sam_Sam">Ram Sam Sam</a> is a popular children song originated from marocco.
 Its initials are RSS.
 Furthermore, my three-years-old son loves this song ;-)

 Here now a small update on the progress beeing made: